Przejdź do treści

 • signature = { "alg": "ed25519", "value": "..." }

-2. Signing Authority Belongs to Sovereign Operators
+2. Signing Authority Is Profile-Scoped

+For high-impact infrastructure profiles such as network-ledger, seed-directory, escrow, or oracle, only a participant whose derived assurance level is sovereign-operator may issue a valid capability passport.
 This does not mean that IAL5 replaces ordinary identity proofing.
 It means that infrastructure delegation is governed by software-pinned sovereign trust, not by phone or government-ID attestation.

 Issuer verification therefore proceeds in two stages: